 Bluefin Robotics Corporation

-2. Long Baseline navigation
+2. Long baseline navigation

-3. Inertial Navigation System
+3. Inertial navigation system

-4. Doppler Velocity Logger
+4. Doppler velocity logger

-On an AUV, the DVL uses four acoustic beams to send sound pulses towards the seafloor, and listens for their echo.
-The DVL calculates the vehicle’s height above the bottom based on how long it takes for the echo to return, and calculates the speed through the water based on a measurement of the Doppler Frequency Shift of the waves returning to the DVL.
-The Doppler Shift is, basically, the compression or expansion of sound waves.
+The Doppler shift is, basically, the compression or expansion of sound waves.
 For instance, as an ambulance is speeding toward you with its siren on, its sound seems high in pitch.
-This is because the sound waves emitted by the siren are traveling at the speed of sound, plus the speed of the ambulance – an addition that ends up compressing the sound wave, making it seem higher in frequency than it really is.
+This is because the sound waves emitted by the siren are traveling at the speed of sound, plus the speed of the ambulance — an addition that ends up compressing the sound wave, making it seem higher in frequency than it really is.
 As the train passes, it appears to lower in frequency, as the speed of the train and the speed of sound work against each other, stretching the sound waves.
 The DVL senses how much the returning sound waves have stretched, and based on this calculation, determines how fast the AUV is moving.